cafeduke/WordPuzzle/ReadMe.md

 # Introduction
 A Word Puzzle is a Java tool to generate a HTML page having (m x n) matrix of images.
 Each image is an alphabet in ISL (Indian Sign Language).
-The matrix has words (provided as input for puzzle generation) are spread accross horizontally, vertically and diagonally.
+The matrix has words (provided as input for puzzle generation) are spread across horizontally, vertically and diagonally.
 Print out the HTML, pick up a pencil and highlight the words the old fashioned way!

 # Sample Puzzle
 ![ISL](https://raw.githubusercontent.com/cafeduke/WordPuzzle/master/resources/ISL.jpg)